Our good habits carry us along almost effortlessly. That’s positive. It lets us focus on the things that need our attention most.

 Paying retail markup is like setting a match to a pile of cash.
 Smart buyers find ways to avoid it.

-This remarkable infographic at Edmunds.com shows how quickly a new car loses value.
-The car’s value drops 8 percent the minute it leaves the dealer’s lot.
+According to Edmunds.com, a new car’s value drops 8 percent the minute it leaves the dealer’s lot.
 At the end of the first year, it’s worth 19 percent less.
-After two years, it’s 31 percent less.
+After two years, it’s worth 31 percent less.

 One caution: There are things you should never buy used — pet food, blenders, hats, mattresses, underwear, swimming suits, vacuum cleaners, stuffed animals, tires and software, among them.

-Build a better habit: Get out of your comfort zone.
-If you feel pressure to keep up with your friends or neighbors, ask yourself what that’s costing you.
-Stay out of malls and brand-name stores except for researching products.
+Build a better habit: If you feel pressure to keep up with your friends or neighbors, ask yourself what that’s costing you.
+Stay out of malls and brand-name stores except when researching products.
 Read up on prices online so you know a good price when you see it.